xanderex-sid/GSoC_DeepLense/README.md

 This GitHub repository contains three Folders, each of which focuses on a different deep learning task.
 All the implementation is in PyTorch.

+For all the weights, please <a href="https://www.kaggle.com/models/xanderex/gsoc-deeplense-test-weights/">CLICK HERE</a>

 ## Common Test: Multi-class Classification

 The notebook in `common_test` demonstrates a simple image classification task using a convolutional neural network (Transfer Learning).
 The dataset used in this notebook is the one provided for common test, which is a collection of strong lensing image.
 The notebook includes all the necessary code to load the dataset, preprocess the images, define the CNN model, train the model, and evaluate its performance.